Transportation Safety Board says lack of de-icing at remote airports poses risk

 “The data from the questionnaire is clear: This issue is widespread, recurrent and it leaves passengers and crews exposed to unnecessary risks,” Fox said Friday.

-“Give people the tools they need to do there job: better sprayers, equipment to get to high surfaces — lifts and booms for example — for de-icing and for anti-icing.
+“Give people the tools they need to do there job: better sprayers, equipment to get to high surfaces — lifts and booms for example.

 “As pilots across the country have told us, you can’t use what you don’t have.”